Microchip-MPLAB-Harmony/csp_apps_sam_rh71/apps/tcm/data_tcm/readme.md

 ### Setting up SAM RH71 Evaluation Kit

-- Connect the Debug USB port on the board to the computer using a micro USB cable
+- Connect the Debug USB port on the board to the computer using a mini USB cable

 ## Running the Application